 Last Saturday morning (it was too cold for tennis drills), I decided to tackle these two hot spots.

-First I threw away the recipes (they are all on my recipe software) I didn’t need and filed the sales receipts (since in Texas we can deduct all our sales tax ~ another reason I love my state ~ we keep all our receipts in an envelop file.).
+First I threw away the recipes (they are all on my recipe software) I didn’t need and filed the sales receipts (since in Texas we could deduct all our sales tax ~ another reason I love my state ~ we keep all our receipts in an envelop file.).
+UPDATE: We can no longer deduct sales tax, so no need to keep all the household receipts.

 I threw away the catalogs that I had already looked through or didn’t want to.